fprime-community/fprime-openmct/README.md

 python fprime_telem_poller.py --dictionary {path to F-Prime Topology App Dictionary XML}
 ```
 Going to `localhost:8080` on a browser will show the F-Prime Telemetry Channels registered in the framework, outputting real time telemetry recieved.

+For additional details on running the tool with the standard `Ref` deployment, see `RefTutorial.md`.